 Figure 8C: Aerial View St. Mary’s Cemetery (St. Mary’s GIS, 2012).

-According to the local residents of the Sacred Heart Parish associated with the cemetery, it originally started out as a Hart “family plot” and later was donated to the Catholic Church located 500’ down the road from the cemetery, and eventually grew to include many families from the parish.
+According to the local residents of the Sacred Heart Parish associated with the cemetery, it originally started out as a Hart “family plot” and later was donated to the Catholic Church located 500 feet down the road from the cemetery, and eventually grew to include many families from the parish.
 The church burned to the ground and the cemetery became attached to Sacred Heart Parish in Genesee, PA, approximately five miles away.
 The ground the cemetery was located on was eventually deeded over to the Catholic Diocese for eternal use as a cemetery.
 Also, in the deed, it was stated that all family members of the Sacred Heart Parish community will not be charged a fee for a plot.
 As a result of this stipulation, family members from around the county were transported to Kinney, PA, to be buried at no charge.
 There are no official maps or documents relating to the actual occupants of the cemetery; there are, however, two websites that list the occupants.
 Findagrave.com lists 517 of the 574 occupants with pictures of some of the monuments.
 This website is maintained by volunteers donating the information (figure 9).